kewde/slate/source/index.md

 **Amount of signatures:** | Field is always set to 0.
 **Length of prefix:** | Field is always set to 0.
 **Prefix:** | No prefix is used, since length is equal to zero.
 Other coins do make use of this field, more information can be found [here](https://wiki.unsystem.net/en/index.php/DarkWallet/Stealth#Computing_prefixes)
 **Checksum:** | Contains the first 4 bytes of the SHA-256 hash provided by the operation: SHA256(SHA256(previous_data_concatenated)).
-The same checksum function used in normal Bitcoin addresses.
+The same checksum function used in Bitcoin addresses.

 ### Transaction
 ```mathematics